 Our practice in undeveloped areas and deep right of way, away from roads and easy access to the power lines, is to remove trees completely.

 Please do not attempt to cut a tree yourself if it’s under or near an overhead line.

 What About Debris Removal?

 During normal circuit work in developed areas – Our crews remove smaller branches and brush with a chipper.
 Larger limbs are cut into manageable sections and left for the member.

 During normal circuit work in undeveloped areas – Right of ways are cut, mowed or wind-rowed.
 Larger limbs and branches are left for member disposal.

 Storm-caused debris – We are not responsible for storm-damaged trees and debris.
 We clear hazards away from our lines to restore power, and members are responsible for clean up.

 You can help prevent your trees from being cut in the future by taking into consideration the location of each tree and how large it will grow.
 Certain species grow too large to be planted under overhead lines, which may result in removal by our contracted tree crews.

-Plant only trees with a mature height of 25’ or less in areas within 20 feet of overhead power lines.
-Trees that have a mature height of 40’ or less should be planted at least 20’ from power lines.
-Trees with a mature height of 40’ or more should be planted at least 50’ away from power lines.
+Plant only small trees, with a mature height of 25 feet or less, in areas within 20 feet of overhead power lines.
+Trees that have a mature height of 40 feet or less should be planted closer to 50 feet from power lines.
+Tall-growing trees (with a mature height of 40 feet or more) should be planted well away from the lines.
 For more information on proper planting, visit the National Arbor Day Foundation.